storageos/pre-test/README.md

 # PRE-Test

+StorageOS can generate a diagnostic bundle as part of support engagements with customers.
+As part of our acceptance tests we want to validate that the diagnostic bundle contains all the files we expect, and no files that we did not expect.

-Write a function that validates that a []string of files contains all the expected files, and no unexpected files.
+Finish the function verifyBundle() that validates that a []string of files contains all the expected files, and no unexpected files.
+The code you write should be called by verifyBundle() and pass the TestVerifyBundle test.

-For extra points return what files are missing/unexpected
+For extra points return what files are missing/unexpected.

 The expected files include cluster specific and node specific files.
+Each node in the cluster is expected to return all of the node specific files.

 ```
 # Cluster specific files